Why Did the Insurance Company Close My Workers' Comp Claim?

 As explained by the Nevada Division of Industrial Relations (DIR), a rating evaluation (also called a permanent partial disability or PPD evaluation) is only given to injured workers whose condition has stabilized and who will likely be dealing with a permanent impairment as a result of their accident.
 Essentially, a rating evaluation is a medical exam designed to determine the severity of an injured worker’s permanent impairments.

 Your rating evaluation will be used to determine the amount of permanent partial disability (PPD) compensation that you will receive going forward.

 No Rating Evaluation: Your Claim Can Be Closed If Treatment is Finished

 If you aren’t eligible to receive a rating evaluation, you can still get assistance.
 Nevada workers’ compensation provides benefits for reasonable and necessary medical expenses and for lost wages.
-In other words, as a baseline, you will get benefits until your condition has healed and you have returned to your previous position at your prior wage level.
+In other words, as a baseline, you will get workers’ compensation benefits until your condition has healed and you can return to work at your prior wage level.
 Once your medical treatment is done and you are earning a full paycheck, the insurance company will move to close your claim.